gunk/gunk/README.md

-As development exploded in 2017 (and beyond) with continued addition of backend microservices/APIs, more code repositories and projects, and team members, it became necessary to standarize tooling for the organization as well as reduce the cognitive load of developers (who for the most part were working almost exclusively with Go) when declaring gRPC and REST services.
+As development exploded in 2017 (and beyond) with continued addition of backend microservices/APIs, more code repositories and projects, and team members, it became necessary to standardize tooling for the organization as well as reduce the cognitive load of developers (who for the most part were working almost exclusively with Go) when declaring gRPC and REST services.